Skip to main content

 • Use a dedicated Service Account — Create one specifically for Prowler, separate from other integrations

-• Use read-only scopes — Prowler only requires the three read-only scopes listed above
+• Use read-only scopes — Prowler only requires the read-only scopes listed above

 • Restrict key access — Set file permissions to 600 on the JSON key file